-VFDs convert a fixed-frequency supply voltage (60 Hz in North America) to a continuously variable frequency.
-By controlling the frequency of the voltage supplied to an AC motor, we can control its rotational speed and minimize the stress applied to said motor.
+Variable Frequency Drives (often known by their initials: VFDs) convert a fixed-frequency supply voltage (60 Hz in North America) to a continuously variable frequency.
+By controlling the frequency of the voltage supplied to an AC motor, we can control its rotational speed and minimize stress.
 A VFD can control two main elements of a 3-phase induction motor: its speed and torque.

 Motor-driven systems are typically designed to operate at peak load.
 This leads to energy inefficiencies when a system is running at a reduced load over time.
 A variable frequency drive gives an operator the ability to adjust the speed of the motor, matching the motor output and load requirements, thus resulting in energy savings.